 Tina Resch (married name Christina Boyer) is an American woman who as a teen was at the focus of poltergeist-type phenomena at her home in Columbus, Ohio, in 1984.
 The episode generated international publicity and controversy.
-Resch was later sentenced to life imprisonment for the killing of her young child, a crime it would appear she likely did not commit, and is still imprisoned.
+Resch was later sentenced to life imprisonment for the killing of her young child, a crime she probably did not commit.